muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 Reserved: MUST be set to zero while sending and ignored on receipt.

 Endpoint Behavior: A 16-bit field representing the behavior associated with the SRv6 SIDs.
 This information is optional.
-This information is optional.
 It could be used for maintainability and diagnostic purpose.
 If behavior is not known, the opaque value '0xFFFF' is used {{RFC8986}}.

-SRv6 SID: SRv6 Identifier is an 128-bit IPv6 addresses
-representing the SRv6 segment.
+SRv6 SID: SRv6 Identifier is an 128-bit IPv6 address representing the SRv6 segment.

 NAI: The NAI associated with the SRv6-SID.
 The NAI's format depends on the value in the NT field, and is described in {{RFC8664}}.

-At least one of the SRv6-SID or the NAI MUST be included in the SRv6-ERO subobject, and both MAY be included.
+At least one SRv6-SID or the NAI MUST be included in the SRv6-ERO subobject, and both MAY be included.

 #### SID Structure {#SID-Structure}